Vauxhall Gallery District

 Newport Street Gallery presents exhibitions of work from Damien Hirst’s art collection.

-The first exhibition runs from 8th October 2015 to 3rd April 2016 and features the work of one of Britain’s leading abstract artists - John Hoyland.
+The first exhibition ran from 8th October 2015 to 3rd April 2016 and featured the work of one of Britain’s leading abstract artists - John Hoyland.

 Exhibitions vary between solo and group shows and admission to the gallery is free.
 Newport Street Gallery is the realisation of Hirst’s long-term ambition to share his art collection with the public.